Results 421 to 440 of 2879

 - Denmark, harr be vikings

 Just finished the 7th Honor Harrington book, In Enemy Hands and well into the 8th, Echoes of Honor.
-Dig the space combat sections, more of this please!Fear is the little-death that brings total obliteration.
+Dig the space combat sections, more of this please!“I meant," said Ipslore bitterly, "what is there in this world that truly makes living worthwhile?"

 - Join Date